 Counterplay Infinity is a sort of a bare-bones (no movement, no graphics) browser-based fighting game I made a few months ago.
 As of April 1 I decided to refurbish it and put it up on my website.
 I've since become disillusioned with the game.
-It gets old quickly since it has like 5 different situations most with one always optimal move and it's just about training your instinct to respond with the right one in time.
+I had a critical misunderstanding of depth when I made it.
 Still, I learned a valuable lesson about game design from it (that fairness isn't the only thing that matters) and if you want to check it out you can play it here.
 It even has a bot (though you can tell and it's easily exploitable once you know its weakness).
 In fact, the game's source code is available here.

 The game's name came from my frustration with mainstream action/fighting games.
 Most of these games that I've played (though I admit I haven't played that many) have some counterplay option to every or almost every attack that not only guarantees you won't take damage but guarantees the opponent will take damage.
-(For example, in Dark Souls PvP if you attack and someone parries you it sucks to be you.
+For example, in Dark Souls PvP if you attack and someone parries you it sucks to be you.
 No amount of skill can save you from being riposted after you attack.
-In Dragon Ball FighterZ, almost all of the cool Ki-costing attacks when used in the neutral game can be dodged and even punished on reaction by the 'vanish' move.)
-Are we then to think of attacking as a mistake?
-It's rubbish because you have to attack to play the game, but sometimes attacking leads to you being punished for no further failure of your own.
-In other words, there's no counterplay to the counterplay.
+In Dragon Ball FighterZ, almost all of the cool Ki-costing attacks when used in the neutral game can be dodged and even punished on reaction by the 'vanish' move.
+In DBFZ, I know there are ways to attack safely, but it's a little disappointing that seemingly all the "power" attacks are suicidal unless you're already landing a combo.
+In Dark Souls, I'm not even sure if there's a way to attack safely against someone who just waits to parry you, but I've seen that very skilled PvP players (one whom I've seen take on four others at once in Dark Souls 3) frequently attack knowing they can be parried, because, oh well it probably won't happen.
+In a word, there's no counterplay to the counterplay.